brandnpatterson/c5_repo_updater/README.md

 - `update repo`: copies files and folders from emergenc (The Following: Currently no support for mamp)
-- `sudo newhost.sh repo`: creates virtial host in /etc/hosts and xampp's httpd-vhosts
+- `sudo newhost.sh repo`: creates virtial host in /etc/hosts and xampp's or mamp's httpd-vhosts
   <br >

 ## 1. Add Repo Updater to your .bash_profile